sevidmusic/Roady/README.md

                  or a url to a online resource where bugs can be submitted.

 config_locked     The use of this variable has not been implemented yet, but in the
-                 future it will be used to prevent dsh from modyfing an App Package's `config.sh`.
+                 future it will be used to prevent dsh from modifying an App Package's `config.sh`.

 dependencies     Associative array of dependencies, whose indexes are App names,